Each year, Gallup releases new reports about the workplace that help us understand trends that can help us be better managers.

 We've talked about the importance of growing your employees many times before on the Lighthouse blog, and Gallup's State of the American Workplace reports only add to this overwhelming pile of evidence:

 1) "68% of employees believe they are overqualified for their current job"

-This is likely an artifact of the Great Recession, where people often took jobs they were overqualified for, because they really needed a job.
-However, it’s also a case of people being in the same job for too long.
+From the 2017 State of the American Workplace report, this is likely an artifact from the Great Recession, where people often took jobs they were overqualified for, because they really needed a job.
+However, it's also a case of people being in the same job for too long.

-When you have the same job and responsibilities for too long, it’s easy to grow bored, and feel overqualified.
-All to often, this happens on teams where managers take their team for granted, and don’t realize just how long some people have been doing exactly the same thing.
+When you have the same job and responsibilities for too long, it's easy to grow bored, and feel overqualified.
+All too often, this happens on teams where managers take their team for granted and don't realize just how long some people have been doing exactly the same thing.

 Even if you can't promote your people, there are a lot of things you can do to help them grow.
 You can learn a variety of approaches to doing so in our post on "How to Grow Your People When You Can't Promote them" here.

 2) Growth is important to everyone, but especially Millennials.

 As you can see in the chart below from the State of the American Workplace, Millennials are very concerned with the trajectory of their careers.
 (Note: this is from the 2017 report, so prior to the entry of much of Gen Z to the workplace, but you can extrapolate they will have similar concerns at that life stage)